paritytech/polkadot-sdk/src/api/introduction.md

 ## Glossary

 - "hexadecimal-encoded" designates a binary value encoded as hexadecimal.
-The value must start with `"0x"` and contain an even number of characters.
+The value must either be empty, or start with `"0x"` and contain an even number of characters.
 - "SCALE-encoded" designates a value encoded using [the SCALE codec](https://docs.substrate.io/v3/advanced/scale-codec/).

 ## The `networkConfig` parameter